Seared Scallops with Pea & Mint Puree

 - Always cook scallops on medium-high heat, no lower to ensure that you quickly sear the top and bottom while not overcooking the middle.

-- As mentioned above, to extract water out of the scallops wrap them in paper towel and leave to rest while you cook the pea puree
+- To extract water out of the scallops wrap them in paper towel and leave to rest while you cook the pea puree

-- In a pot over medium heat cook the peas, butter and chicken stock for 6-9 minutes until the peas are tender
+- In a pot over medium heat cook the peas, butter/ghee and chicken stock for 8 minutes until the peas are tender and all of the liquid has evaporated.

 - While the peas are cooking, in a separate pan cook the pancetta/bacon in a splash of oil over medium-high heat until they become crisp (should take 4-5 minutes).
 Once cooked transfer the pancetta/bacon to a paper towel topped plate to absorb some of the excess oil

-- Once the peas have become tender, pour the mixture into a blender, add the mint leaves and pulse until it becomes smooth.
-Feel free to add more chicken stock depending on how liquid you would like the puree to be
+- Once the peas have become tender, transfer mixture into a blender, add the mint leaves and pulse until it becomes smooth.
+Feel free to add more chicken stock depending on how thin you would like the puree to be

 - Return the puree to a pot over very low heat and cover to keep warm